yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ycql.md

 ## Try out the PITR feature

-You can test the PITR feature (BETA) by creating a database and populating it, creating a snapshot, and restoring ([data only](#limitations)!) from that snapshot.
+You can test the PITR feature (BETA) by creating a database and populating it, creating a snapshot, and restoring (be sure to check out the [limitations](#limitations)!) from that snapshot.

 ### Create and snapshot a table